A Note on Umbilic Points at Infinity: Isolated Umbilic Points

+As a point goes out to infinity on the surface, the normal generally tips over to the equator $|\xi|=1$.
+Denote this circle by ${\mathbb S}^1_\infty\subset{\mathbb S}^2$.
 This defines a distance to infinity which we use in the sequel. \begin{Def} The {\em distance $d_\infty(p)$ of a point $p$ to infinity} is the spherical distance of $\pi(p)$ to ${\mathbb S}^1_\infty$ in ${\mathbb S}^2$.
 In holomorphic coordinates, the distance to infinity is simply $d_\infty=1-|\xi|$. \end{Def} We can now define what it means to have an umbilic point at infinity. \begin{Def} $P$ has an {\em umbilic at infinity at $A\in [0,2\pi)$} if

 \end{Def} As $p$ goes to infinity in $P$, $d_\infty(p)$ goes to 0, and so this is a stronger requirement than Toponogov's.
 To have an umbilic point at infinity by our definition is to have a direction along which the difference between the curvatures goes to zero at least as fast as the Gauss map approaches the equator.